 - Official transcript (Apostilled or legalized)

-- Police criminal report: It must be issued in last six months.
+- Police criminal report: It must be issued in the last six months.

-- Certificate(s) of employment: Employment certificates must indicates at least three years educational experience in the area of diploma.
+- Certificate(s) of employment: Employment certificates must indicate at least three years of educational experience in the area of diploma.

 Hard copies of the mentioned documents above are not necessary for applying for a work permit.
-Teacher provides the school with the clear scan copies bearing in the mind that he/she must present the original copies when he/she arrives at Astana.
+The teacher provides the school with the clear scan copies bearing in the mind that he/she must present the original copies when he/she arrives at Nur-Sultan.